Santagata/Select_Test/README.md

 You will need to install PAL2NAL.
 It can be downloaded here http://www.bork.embl.de/pal2nal/.
 Make sure the prgram is accessible from your account path.

-Use the perl script CDS_AA_Hash_for_PAL2NAL.pl with the command usage
+Use the perl script CDS_AA_Hash_for_PAL2NAL.pl with the command usage.
+Be sure to understand the usage of tthe screen command (https://thesystemadministrator.net/cpanel/how-to-install-and-use-screen-in-linux) so that long processes do not stop when you exit your server.

 perl CDS_AA_Hash_for_PAL2NAL.pl CDS_list.txt ALN_list.txt